PITTSFIELD - Take rapturous love poems and turn them into angular, astringent songs. Can it work?

 Convention dictates that poems like these should be set in a lyrical mode.
 Well, down with convention.
 But why not at least a suggestion of panting, braided desire?

 If not instantly likable, "Of Color Braided All Desire" is a serious work that challenges the mind and avoids easy answers.
-(The title comes from a line in "Incantation.")
-Moe writes that the cycle was initiated by Brandes and composed for her and the Brentano.

 Given the origins, the performance had to be taken as what the composer wanted.